 - Tear away seal

-- Label can be written on to capture date
+- The label can be written on to capture the date

 - Pour spout